 Color Wheel Pointillism

 Instead of color wheels with the younger class, we had them draw pictures using only dots.
 We also only let them use primary colors.
-At first they were confused because they wanted access to all the colors, but they became super excited when they learned to experiment mixing the colors of dots and that it would turn out to be a different color from afar.
+They were confused at first because they wanted access to all the colors, but once they figured it out, they became super excited to experiment.
 Their pictures turned out awesome, and they were able to learn about the color wheel without even drawing it.